FREE MARKETING & PROMOTION

 COMPLETE YOUR COMPANY LISTING FOR THE PRINTED SHOW DIRECTORY & ONLINE EXHIBITOR LISTING

 You will receive via email your USERNAME and PASSWORD that you can log on in order to:

 - COMPLETE YOUR POCKET DIRECTORY LISTING | ONLINE LISTING - Please note that the directory will use only your single, lowest booth number.
 Just select your product categories, list your lines and a brief company description and submit.

 - ORDER LEAD RETRIEVAL- Battery-powered, hand-held Badge Reader for mobile, data collection/management with online access to scanned sales lead data, via Exhibitor's password protected Internet portal.
 Sales leads will be uploaded after the show closes.

-- REGISTER BOOTH PERSONNEL- Register your booth staff for on-site show badges.
+- REGISTER BOOTH PERSONNEL FOR EXHIBITOR BADGES- Register your booth staff for on-site show badges.

 - LIST SHOW SPECIALS- Drive more traffic to your booth by announcing your show specials to buyers on the show website.